vladimiry/ElectronMail/README.md

   - `yarn run electron-builder:dist:linux:rpm`
   - `yarn run electron-builder:dist:linux:snap`
 - If you don't need a package to install, but a folder to execute app from, simply run `yarn run electron-builder:dir` command.
-- Outcome, whether it's a folder or package to install, comes into the `./dist` folder.
+- Binary executable, whether it's a folder or package to install, comes into the `./dist` folder.